peilinye/tp/docs/UserGuide.md

 #### Listing all guests : `list guests`

 Shows a list of all guests in Trace2Gather.
-If you were searching for a guest earlier using the `guest` command, using `list guests` will yield you the full list of guests, and will be displayed in the `Guests` panel.
+If you are searching for a guest earlier using the `guest` command, using `list guests` will yield you the full list of guests, and will be displayed in the `Guests` panel.
 This is illustrated in the screenshot below, after the execution of the `list guests` command.<br/>

 ![listguests](images/ListGuestsAfter.png)